Virtual Global Learning Fellows

 Herron School of Art + Design

 Datta is interested in how diversity, equity, and inclusion impact design education in America.
 Her research examines strategies to help art and design faculty integrate the principles of DEI into their courses.
 All of this is done to increase classroom diversity through international learning for undergraduate students.
 As a Virtual Global Learning Fellow, she will be partnering with faculty from Yonsei University in Incheon, South Korea.
 Datta will be updating the sophomore-level Typography course to accommodate this collaboration.
-Datta earned a bachelor’s degree from Kent State University in Visual Communication Design and completed her master’s in Design from IUI.
-She is currently enrolled in the doctoral program at IUI in American Studies.
+Datta earned a bachelor’s degree from Kent State University in Visual Communication Design and completed her master’s in Design from IU Indy.
+She is currently enrolled in the doctoral program at IU Indy in American Studies.

 Carmen Luca Sugawara